Brain Stimulation Therapies

 rTMS: How it works

-Rather than electric currents, rTMS uses low-intensity magnetic pulses to stimulate the brain.
+Rather than applying electricity directly to the head as with ECT, rTMS uses low-intensity magnetic pulses to stimulate the brain.
 Unlike ECT, in which stimulation is generalized, in rTMS, magnetic stimulation is targeted to a specific brain site.
-Also, in contrast to ECT, the procedure does not require anesthesia and can be performed in a clinical or office setting.
+Also in contrast to ECT, the procedure does not require anesthesia and can be performed in a clinical or office setting.

-A typical rTMS session lasts 30–60 minutes.
+A typical rTMS session usually lasts anywhere from 3–40 minutes.
 A typical course of rTMS treatment consists of daily sessions 5 days per week for 4–6 weeks.

-Accelerated rTMS protocols work much faster (within seconds to minutes).
+Accelerated rTMS protocols work much faster (often within a week).
 In this case, multiple sessions are delivered on a single day, with short breaks in between.

 During the procedure:

-• The magnetic pulses pass easily through the skull and cause small electric currents that stimulate nerve cells in the targeted brain region.
+- The electromagnetic pulses pass easily through the skull and cause small electric currents that stimulate nerve cells in the targeted brain region.

 There is not consensus on the best way to position the coil on the head or deliver the electromagnetic pulses.
 It has also yet to be determined if rTMS works best when delivered as a single treatment or when combined with psychotherapy, medication, or both.
 Research is underway to establish the safest and most effective uses of rTMS, the optimal brain sites to target, and the best follow-up approach to sustain clinical improvement.